RMS Aquitania: Early career and World War I

 A famous poster of Aquitania shows a cut-away of the ship, revealing its luxurious interior.

 Aquitanias maiden voyage was under the command of Captain William Turner on 30 May 1914 with arrival in New York on 5 June.
 The voyage and arrival in New York received great attention.
 Fifteen days earlier, the German liner SS Vaterland, being the largest ship in the world at the time, was put into service.
 In the eye of the press, this maiden voyage was a matter of national prestige.
-However, this event was overshadowed by the sinking of in Quebec the previous day with over a thousand drowned.
+However, this event was overshadowed by the sinking of the RMS Empress of Ireland in Quebec the previous day with over a thousand drowned.
 However, no passenger cancelled their voyage aboard the Aquitania, despite the strong emotion aroused by this sinking.

-During her maiden voyage, the ship carried around 1,055 passengers, which was about a third of her total capacity.
-This was because a superstition pushed some people away from travelling on a ship's maiden voyage.
-The crossing fully satisfied the crew and the company.
+The crossing fully satisfied the crew and the company and many passengers enjoyed the voyage.
 Average speed for the voyage, a distance of 3181 nmi measured from Liverpool to the Ambrose Channel lightship, was 23.1 kn, taking into account a five-hour stop due to fog and the proximity of icebergs.
-The ship briefly managed to exceed 25 knots.
+The ship briefly managed to exceed 25 knot.
 Also, her coal consumption was significantly lower than that of Lusitania and Mauretania.
-Many passengers enjoyed the voyage.
 On the return trip, the success was renewed; she carried a total of 2,649 passengers, which was a record for a British liner leaving New York.

 Aquitania as a hospital ship in World War I.

 Upon arrival at her home port, she underwent minor modifications, which took into account observations made during the two first crossings (this was typical for a liner after its first round trip).
 Two more round trips took place in the second half of June and the whole of July of that year.
 Her architect Peskett was on board during those trips to note any defect and room for improvement.
 In total, 11,208 passengers travelled on the ship during her first six crossings.
 Her career was abruptly interrupted by the outbreak of World War I, which removed her from passenger service for six years.